jinnyyang/Marine-Bacteria-C-I-trade-off/README.md

-# Bacterial competitiveness-invulnerability trade-off in marine system
+# Trade-off between competition ability and invulnerability to predation in marine microbes – contrasting of protist grazing and viral lysis effects
 This includes R code and data in the manuscript: Yang JW, et. al.(2021)"Trade-off between competition ability and invulnerability to predation in marine microbes – contrasting of protist grazing and viral lysis effects".

 1. The analysese in the manuscript are operated with R script "I-C_Rcode_20210921.R".